 Lecil E. Cole Lemon Packing.
 We pack lemons for Lecil E. Cole, one of our directors.
-During fiscal year 2014, the aggregate amount of lemons packed for Lecil E. Cole was \$1.6 million.
+During fiscal year 2015, the aggregate amount of lemons packed for Lecil E. Cole was \$1.5 million.
 The lemons are packed on the same terms as any other third party grower whose lemons the Company packs.

 Cadiz Real Estate, LLC Property Lease.
-Cadiz Real Estate, LLC ("Cadiz") is a wholly owned subsidiary of Cadiz, Inc. The Company and Cadiz in fiscal year 2013 entered into a long-term lease agreement for a minimum of 320 acres, with an option to lease up to an additional 960 acres.
+Cadiz Real Estate, LLC ("Cadiz") is a wholly owned subsidiary of Cadiz, Inc. The Company and Cadiz in fiscal year 2013 entered into a long-term lease agreement for a minimum of 320 acres, with an option to lease up to an additional 640 acres.
+In February 2015, the Company leased an additional 200 acres increasing the total leased acres to 520.
 The Company intends to plant and grow lemons on these acres.
 The initial term of the lease is for 20 years with annual base rent equal to the sum of \$200 per planted acre and 20% of gross revenues from the sale of harvested lemons, less operating expenses.
 The aggregate minimum amount of payments to be paid over the 20 year term pursuant to the lease agreement is approximately \$1.3 million plus 20% of gross sales of harvested lemons, less operating expenses.
-The aggregate maximum amount of payments to the lease agreement over the 20 year term is approximately \$30.7 million.
+The aggregate maximum amount of payments that could be paid pursuant to the lease agreement over the 20 year term is approximately \$30.7 million.
 The annual rent will not exceed \$1,200 per acre per year.
-As of October 31, 2014, \$15,000 of lease expense has been incurred.
+As of October 31, 2015, \$73,000 of lease expense has been incurred.
 Scott S. Slater, one of our directors, serves as CEO, president and a member of the board of directors of Cadiz, Inc.

 Scott S. Slater Legal Services.
-Mr. Slater, a director of the Company, is an attorney at a law firm that provided \$82,000 of legal services to the Company during the fiscal year ended October 31, 2014.
+Mr. Slater, a director of the Company, is a Shareholder at Brownstein Hyatt Farber Schreck, a law firm that provided \$148,000 of legal services to the Company during the fiscal year ended October 31, 2015.